House prices in Walsall

 Prices by property type

-Median sold price by type across Walsall.
+Median sold price and share of the market, by type, across Walsall.

 The most-traded type in Walsall is semi-detached (3,391 sales, median £220,832), which tends to set the tone of the area.
 Flats (£112,000) and houses (~£231,266) trade well apart, so the headline figure moves a lot with the mix of what's for sale.